Celiac and Elevated Liver Enzymes

 There are several enzymes…Alkphos is normally ~32-130.
 We have seen numbers as high as 500 in folks with un-diagnosed gluten issues.
 One month after a paleo diet the number dropped to 45.
 This was a 48 year old pharmacist.

-4. Shelley Blackwell
+Shelley Blackwell says

 I wanted to give a big thanks to Rob who suggested through a mutual friend that my son likely has celiac, he’s almost 4 and has hardly gained a pound in the last year.
 He had a super bloated stomach and a handful of other symptoms that led me to think something wasn’t quite right with his digestive system.
 We’ve had him off of gluten now for about a month and he’s already put on a couple of pounds, his bloated stomach is virtually gone and his pale almost greyish complexion is now gone, replaced with filled out rosy cheeks.
 Thanks Rob!
 We are so grateful to be on the right track now with getting our little guy healthy again.